spotbugs/spotbugs/findbugs/README.txt

 To get started, see doc/index.html and doc/manual/index.html

-The FindBugs license is in the file LICENSE.txt
+The FindBugs source license is in the file LICENSE.txt

+Both the name FindBugs and the FindBugs bug mark are trademarked by the University of Maryland.

 The Apache BCEL license is in the file LICENSE-bcel.txt